 Ruth understood that people with Alzheimer’s disease could thrive in a home-like setting.
 The original Highview became that setting for eight residents.
 It was a beautiful place to call home – a place full of respect, where all were treated with dignity while having their basic needs and safety concerns addressed.
 Most often, Highview would become their permanent home – the place where they would stay for as long as possible.
 In other instances, Highview would be their respite home – a place for them to live for a shorter time.

 Prior to the first Highview, Ruth served as the Director of Nursing at Kensington Village in London, Ontario.
 While there she cared for a gentleman named Stan Harris.
 During the time that Stan was at Kensington Ruth developed a close relationship with Stan’s daughter, Cathy Chapin.

 When Cathy and her husband Ross decided to build a residence in London for people with Alzheimer’s disease and related dementia, they invited Ruth to serve on their planning team.
 In 2002 the decision was made to build a new and larger residence.
 Franklin House was opened, followed by Chapin House.
-Each house is comprised of two cottages, each with 12 private residents’ rooms.
+Each house is comprised of two cottages, each with 12 or 13 private residents’ rooms.

 Highview Residences continues to honour and uphold the reason for which it was created: to care for people with Alzheimer’s disease and related dementia – to be their home.